isc-projects/kea/doc/sphinx/arm/shell.rst

    ^D

 After the command line is entered, the program waits for command parameters to be entered.
-Since ``list-commands`` does not take any arguments, Ctrl-D (represented in the above example by "^D") indicates end-of-file and terminates the parameter input.
+Since :isccmd:`list-commands` does not take any arguments, Ctrl-D (represented in the above example by "^D") indicates end-of-file and terminates the parameter input.
 The shell then contacts the CA and prints out the list of available commands